-Game of Thrones Season 6 Episode 3 Review
+Game of Thrones Season 6 Episode 3: "Oathbreaker"

 6. Some people complained that the Arya scenes in this episode felt too much like a training montage, but honestly, I really liked them.
-They've certainly managed to make me believe that Arya is more no one than she was when she got there, and that's the point, she isn't totaly no one and probably never will be.
+They've certainly managed to make me believe that Arya is more no one than she was when she got there, and that's the point—she isn't totally no one and probably never will be.
 And we couldn't spend more time on that.
-The fact that she has also gained more of a fighting skill than just her water dance moves makes me anxious to see her in action.
-This segment was exciting, not a lot of dialogue, very ambience driven, and managed to advance Arya's plotline to the point where I don't think I need to see the House of Black and White again, unless it's to introduce a new concept.
+The fact that she has also gained more fighting skills than just her water dance moves makes me anxious to see her in action.
+This segment was exciting, not a lot of dialogue, very ambiance driven and managed to advance Arya's plotline to the point where I don't think I need to see the House of Black and White again, unless it's to introduce a new concept.
 Arya is ready to go out there, and I'm hoping she does.

 8. Finally, the moment a lot of us have been waiting for.
 The death of Olly.
 Despite the minor inaccuracies of only hanging 4 men, this scene was very well done, and most of the props go to the dialogue and the acting.
 Thorne's speech reminds one last time why he's a douchebag I sympathize with.
 The way he sticks to his guns, not bragging, not begging, not even angry, just quietly states one last time how he would do it all again if he could, and correctly affirms that Jon will be fighting the wildling's battles forever.
 He goes out like a gentleman, as much of a villain as he is.
 And Olly, like Joffrey, makes me feel some pity for him when he dies.
 I really thought he was going to spit on Jon, but alas, that would've been too much drama.
 The makeup department is also owed major props.
 The dead bodies looked very good.
 Jon then decides he's going to leave the Night's Watch, which means we are probably going to get the battle of the Bastards.
 I do wonder about Edd though.
 For how much of the White Walkers we saw in the trailers, they might attack the Wall.
 He'll probably stop showing once Jon marches South and may appear in the finale.
 That's my prediction.